emmet-jones/New-SA-MP-callbacks/README.md

 // Returns 1 if the player is aiming. stock IsPlayerAiming(playerid);

+// Returns 1 if the player is jumping. stock IsPlayerJumping(playerid);

+// Returns 1 if the player is sprinting. stock IsPlayerSprinting(playerid);

 // Returns 1 if the player is near any vending machine. stock IsPlayerNearVending(playerid);